About the Megatherium Society

 Individual membership categories are described on the Society’s membership page.

-Funding for basic Society operations — i.e., skeletal website maintenance and upkeep — is provided by EntomoBiotics Inc., an environmental consulting firm dedicated to applied research in the natural sciences.
-All other Society programs are funded via membership fees, and from donations by interested benefactors.
+Funding for basic Society operations — i.e., skeletal website maintenance and upkeep — is provided by EntomoBiotics Inc., an environmental consulting firm dedicated to applied research in all the natural sciences.
+All other Society programs are funded via donations by interested benefactors.
 The programs undertaken by the Society are thus circumscribed by the natural limits of ordinary economics, according to the funds at the Society’s disposal.